Abidski/todo/README.md

 ## Requirments

 A full-stack application that allows user to add, edit and delete tasks.
+While following freecodecamp.

 ##  Skills used